 This is a great opportunity to really immerse yourself in culture of this fascinating region.
 From the museums of Bilbao and Gernika, to the beautiful countryside and the fine gastronomy, we explore and discover every aspect that has made the Basque Country such a unique and interesting part of the world.

 On this tour there are two basic routes.
 One is short, with distances generally under 30km and with routes which are predominantly rolling or flat.
 The other option is between 40km and 60km each day and has more elevation, including some longer climbs (up to 5km).
 In addition, there are various optional extensions each day in case you would like to cycle further.

 Day 1 - BilbaoWe will collect you from Bilbao airport or train station and transfer you to a hotel in the centre of Bilbao.

-After sorting out your bikes for the tour you are free to look around this elegant city - the largest in the Basque Country.
+After checking in, you are free to look around this elegant city - the largest in the Basque Country.
 Highlights include the Guggenheim museum and the narrow streets of the old town.

 In the evening we will begin the food part of the tour by introducing you to the art of tapas dining.

 Day 2 - Gernika & Urdaibai Natural ParkOur first day of cycling will see us arrive in Gernika, a small town immortalised by Picasso's depiction of the Spanish Civil War.